Dnnavant/Dnnavant/README.md

 ### Hi there 👋

+My name is Donnie Avant

+- 🔭 I’m currently working on bettering myself in the Tech Industry with the help of DCI.
+- 🌱 I’m currently learning to be a Web Developer.

 <!--
 **Dnnavant/Dnnavant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.